 The situation is developing against the background of a right turn after the May elections.
 The far-right Chega has increased its representation in parliament from 12 to 50 deputies.
 The ruling Democratic Alliance is ruled by a minority and needs the support of either the Chega or the Socialists.

-In May, the government already began expelling up to 18,000 illegal migrants, and the first group of 4,500 people received 20-day deportation notices.
+In May, the government already began expelling up to 18,000 illegal migrants, and the first group of 4,500 received 20-day deportation notices.

 Statistics show the scale of the migration boom.
 Between 2015 and 2023, the number of foreigners in Portugal increased by 171%.
 In 2023, 141.3 thousand people received citizenship, which is 20% less than in 2022.
 There are more than 400,000 applications in the queue for consideration.